 - Independent of heart rate for cardiac Imaging

-- No hospitalisation, No surgery, No pain or discomfort
+- No hospitalization, No surgery, No pain or discomfort

-If you are looking for a leading cardiologist, you can reach Ayu Health on +91 – 6366 100 800 or visit us at https://ayu.health/speciality/Cardiology-6 to learn more.
+If you are looking for a leading cardiologist, you can reach Ayu Health at +91 – 6366 100 800 or visit us at https://ayu.health/speciality/Cardiology-6 to learn more.